Hynes & Chu, LLP * {attorney advertising}

 .

-**Supplemental insurance can help cover costs
+**Supplemental insurance or Medicaid can help cover these costs

-(Ongoing coverage beyond the first 20 days is subject to patient's ability to benefit from continued therapy and exhibit medical improvement.
-When patient becomes a chronic care patient all Medicare coverage is discontinued)
+ability to benefit from continued therapy and exhibit medical improvement.
+When patient becomes a chronic care patient

 Days